MicrosoftDocs/sql-docs/docs/reporting-services/application-integration/integrating-reporting-services-using-url-access-web-application.md

   - "Web applications [Reporting Services]"
   - "hyperlinks [Reporting Services]"
 ---
-# Integrating Reporting Services using URL access - Web application
+# Integrating Reporting Services by using URL access - Web application
   URL access in [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] is designed to enable access to individual reports over a network.
 This type of access is best for integrating report viewing and navigation into a custom Web application.
 To use URL access in Web applications, you can:

 -   Address a URL to a specific report server from a Web site or portal.